Research Officer (UK – Remote working)

 Mostly, our work is carried out via email, although some clients prefer to discuss their needs over the phone or via Zoom.
 This may be followed up with more in-depth technical discussions with the relevant source from our network, once initial feasibility has been established.

-We are a small but growing company and work mainly with researchers from SMEs, as well as large companies and academics.
+We are a small but growing company and work mainly with researchers from innovative SMEs, as well as leading big pharma companies and a wide range of academics.

 We cover most diagnoses, as well as providing control specimens, so a broad interest in human biology and disease areas is beneficial.